Bearberry - Double Talk

 In Euro-American culture, bearberry foliage often serves as a Christmas decoration.

 Important: The ingestion of some plants can be harmful or even fatal.
 Experimentation and/or self-medication with wild foods and medicines without advice from a physician or other qualified authority can be dangerous, and therefore is not recommended.

 --Joseph Mussulman and James L. Reveal

-1. The bearberry's Latin name is pronounced ARC-toe-STAFF-ee-los OO-va ER-see.
-L. stands for Carl Linnaeus (1707–1778).
+1. The bearberry's Latin name is pronounced arc-toe-STAFF-ee-los oo-va ER-see.
+The initial L. stands for Carl Linnaeus (1707–1778).
 Spreng. stands for Curt Polykarp Joachim Sprengel (1766–1833), a German professor of medicine and botany.
 Red osier dogwood is Cornus sericea.
 Cornus is the Latin name for the cornelian cherry; sericea means silky and refers to the pubescence of the leaves.
 In the older American literature, this dogwood was also known as Cornus stolonifera.